Edward John Thompson

 Edward John Thompson (9 April 1886 – 28 April 1946) was a British scholar, novelist, historian and translator.
 He is remembered for his translations from Bengali into English and his association with Rabindranath Tagore, on whom he wrote two books including a critical biography.

 Early life

-Thompson was born in Hazel Grove in Stockport, England.
+Edward Thompson was born on 9 April 1886 in Hazel Grove in Stockport, England.
 He was the eldest of six children of the Wesleyan missionary couple John Moses Thompson and Elizabeth Thompson who had served in South India.
 His father died before he was 10 and his mother brought up the children under financially strained circumstances.
 Thompson was educated at the Kingswood School and later worked at a bank in Bethnal Green to support his mother and siblings.
 He joined Richmond Theological College, was ordained a Methodist minister and gained a degree from the University of London.
 In 1907 he published his first collection of verse, The Knight Mystic.